gdevaney/WallAI/index.md

 ### Qualitative Analysis
 We conduct human evaluation on 100 images from ADE20K to score how well each model detects different objects within the images.
-Among the three qualitative analysis, only the segmentation score is relevant as these models at this stage just filled the pixels with the same color.
+Among the three qualitative analysis, only the segmentation score is relevant, as the models at this stage only filled the pixels with a uniform color.
-Looking into how semantic segmentation model by Zhou was performing bettyer than PSPNet, we noticed that Zhou's model handels different depths of walls within the same image very well.
+Looking into why the semantic segmentation model by Zhou was performing better than PSPNet, we noticed that Zhou's model handles different depths of walls within the same image very well.
 In contrast, PSPNet had issues when there were doors open within the image and walls behind the door.
 Furthermore, PSPNet exhibited limitations in discerning patterned walls and exhibited suboptimal performance in scenarios where disparate walls within an image exhibited varying colors- a challenge not encountered by the initial model.
 A drawback of Zhou's model was its propensity to over-paint, resulting in false positives.